loadtestgo/pizzascript/README.md

   http://docs.loadtestgo.com

-These are generated from the files under `docs`.
+These are generated from the files under [script-api](https://github.com/loadtestgo/pizzascript/tree/master/script-api).

 ## Try It!